Dividend Yield Ratio: Definition

 It should also be noted that the dividend decisions of a company also depends on the industry of the company.
 For an apple to apple comparison, the comparison should be done between companies of the same industry.

 It is very important for one to understand the difference between dividend yield and payout ratio.
 The dividend payout ratio will only show how much part of earnings is distributed as the dividend to shareholders.
 Whereas dividend yield shows how much % return an investor would earn if he invests in stock at current market prices.
 So, if the objective is to assess a company on ‘better dividend returns,’ then dividend yield will be the right choice.

 In the example shown above, it is clear that company X wins the race with an 8% return compared to the 6% return of company Y.

 - Misleading in Stock Market Fluctuations: Due to temporary market ups and downs also, the market price of the share may increase or decrease.
 When prices decrease, the dividend yield ratio would increase and vice versa.
 So, you will have to make an adjustment for such fluctuations by taking the average of the last 3 years’ prices so that it does not lead to faulty interpretation.

 - Insufficient as an Overall Return Metric: Also, dividend yield should not be the sole criteria to form an opinion on a company.
 There are some profitable companies in the market that do not pay dividends as they have profitable investment opportunities, so they choose to reinvest their earnings.
-These stocks provide low dividend yield but they provide a better return through capital appreciation.
+These stocks provide low dividend yield but they provide a better return on capital appreciation.